Hrafngud/gungnr/manager.md

 ## Warp Panel - Project Tracker

 - Scope: Web control panel to perform all deploy.sh tasks from a browser.
 It runs on the host PC (Docker, filesystem, cloudflared access) and is served via Cloudflare Tunnel for remote control.
+- Principle: `deploy.sh` is reference-only; do not modify it.
+The UI must reproduce its CLI behavior before advanced setups.
 - Core flows:
   - Create new project from a GitHub template, clone locally, patch compose ports, build and run.
   - Deploy an existing local template project (compose up if needed).